MechanicalRabbit/DataKnots.jl/doc/src/pipelines.md

     6 │ DORIS A    CROSSING GUARD             19.38 │
     =#

+Regular Julia values and functions could be used to create pipeline components.
+Specifically, any Julia value could be converted to a pipeline primitive, and any Julia function could be converted to a pipeline combinator.

-Now we need to find the records that satisfy the condition that the salary is greater than \$100k.
-This condition is evaluated by the following pipeline component.
+For example, let us find find employees whose salary is greater than \$100k.
+For this purpose, we need to construct a predicate pipeline that compares the *salary* field with a specific number.

+If we were constructing an ordinary predicate function, we would write:

+    emp -> emp.salary > 100000

+An equivalent pipeline is constructed as follows:

+    SalaryOver100K = Lift(>, (Lookup(:salary), Lift(100000)))
+    #-> Lift(>, (Lookup(:salary), Lift(100000)))

+This pipeline expression is assembled from two primitive components:
+`Lookup(:salary)` and `Lift(100000)`, which serve as parameters of the `Lift(>)` combinator.
+Here, `Lift` is used twice.  `Lift` applied to a regular Julia value converts it to a *constant* pipeline primitive while `Lift` applied to a function *lifts* it to a pipeline combinator.

+As a shorthand notation for lifting functions and operators, DataKnots supports broadcasting syntax:

-    Condition = Lookup(:salary) .> 100000
+    SalaryOver100K = It.salary .> 100000
-    #-> Lookup(:salary) .> 100000
+    #-> It.salary .> 100000

-In this expression, broadcasting syntax is used to *lift* the predicate function `>` to a pipeline combinator.
+To test this pipeline, we can append it to the `Employee` pipeline using the composition combinator.

-To show how this condition is evaluated, lets us display its result together with the corresponding salary.
-For this purpose, we can use the `Record` combinator.

-    run(db, P >> Record(Lookup(:salary), :condition => Condition))
+    run(db, Employees >> SalaryOver100K)
     #=>
+      │ DataKnot │
+    ──┼──────────┤
+    1 │     true │
+    2 │    false │
+    3 │     true │
+    4 │    false │
+    =#

+However, this only gives us a list of bare Boolean values disconnected from the respective employees.
+To improve this output, we can use the `Record` combinator.

+    run(db, Employees >> Record(It.name,
+                                It.salary,
+                                :salary_over_100k => SalaryOver100K))
+    #=>
       │ employee                            │
-      │ salary  condition │
+      │ name       salary  salary_over_100k │
-    ──┼───────────────────┤
+    ──┼─────────────────────────────────────┤
-    1 │ 101442       true │
+    1 │ JEFFERY A  101442              true │
-    2 │  80016      false │
+    2 │ NANCY A     80016             false │
-    3 │ 103350       true │
+    3 │ JAMES A    103350              true │
-    4 │  95484      false │
+    4 │ DANIEL A    95484             false │
-    5 │                   │
+    5 │ LAKENYA A                           │
-    6 │                   │
+    6 │ DORIS A                             │
     =#

-To actually filter data by this condition, we can use the `Filter` combinator.
+To actually filter the data using this predicate pipeline, we need to use the `Filter` combinator.
-Specifically, we need to augment the pipeline `P` with a pipeline component `Filter(Condition)`.

-    P = P >> Filter(Condition)
+    EmployeesWithSalaryOver100K = Employees >> Filter(SalaryOver100K)
-    #-> Lookup(:department) >> Lookup(:employee) >> Filter(Lookup(:salary) .> 100000)
+    #-> It.department.employee >> Filter(It.salary .> 100000)

-Running this pipeline gives us the answer to the original question.

-    run(db, P)
+    run(db, EmployeesWithSalaryOver100K)
     #=>
       │ employee                                   │
       │ name       position           salary  rate │